 The two organizations merged to form the Women Airforce Service Pilots (WASP) with Cochran as director in 1943.
 She oversaw training at over 100 bases and the missions of over 1,000 women pilots, many of whom performed acts worthy of service awards (the WASPs were not honored for their service until 2009, when they were presented with Congressional Gold Medals).
 As the war progressed, Cochran wanted to militarize the WASPs and fly all domestic missions.
 However, she wanted to keep the WASPs separate from the Women’s Army Corps due to their requirement differences.
 Cochran suggested the WASPs disband if they could not be militarized.
 After her unsuccessful effort to make the WASPs their own unit in the Army Air Corps and backlash from male pilots, the organization was disbanded in 1944.

 With a military career and thriving cosmetic business under her belt, Cochran continued to break records in the sky following the war.
 She trained with Maj.
 Charles “Chuck” Yeager, the first man to break the sound barrier, in a Canadair F-86 Saber jet.
 She became the first woman to break the sound barrier on May 18, 1953.
 Cochran gained permission by the Air Force to fly a Northrop T-38 Talon, and set an altitude record of 56,071.80 feet.
-She was awarded the Gold Medal of the Fédération Aéronautique Internationale (World Air Sports Federation or FAI) for these records.
+In honor of these records, she was awarded the Gold Medal of the Fédération Aéronautique Internationale (World Air Sports Federation or FAI), an international organization for air sports.
 In 1964, Cochran flew past Mach 2, twice the speed of sound.
 She held the speed, altitude, and distance records for both female and male pilots until after her death.

 In 1967, Cochran was diagnosed with a heart disease, preventing her from flying jets.
 She continued to consult for the Air Force and NASA until she retired with the rank of colonel in 1970.
-Cochran’s health continued to decline and forced her to retire from flying.
+Cochran’s health continued to decline and forced her to retire from flying completely.

 In 1973, Cochran and her husband moved to Indio, California, where they resided until his death in 1976 and her death in 1980.
 She is memorialized in the International Aerospace Hall of Fame and the U.S. Aviation Hall of Fame.
 In 2004, the airport near Indio was renamed the Jacqueline Cochran Regional Airport.